R0m1k3/Regisflow/replit.md

 - ✅ Made "Lieu de naissance" field mandatory in new sale form for regulatory compliance
 - ✅ Removed unnecessary header section from new sale form for cleaner interface
 - ✅ Created custom favicon with fireworks design representing RegisFlow application
+- ✅ Implemented modern UI template with angular design elements replacing rounded components
+- ✅ Updated color scheme to use darker, more professional tones with less vibrant gradients
+- ✅ Modified card layouts, buttons, and form elements to use rectangular shapes instead of rounded corners
+- ✅ Enhanced Dashboard with clean, professional navigation tabs using bottom borders instead of rounded active states
+- ✅ Simplified login page with modern, angular design maintaining accessibility and usability

 ### Database Backup & Recovery System (January 9, 2025)
 - ✅ Added complete database backup and restore functionality in administration panel